abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 Today I would like to show a step-by-step process of creating a database schema of a simple app in Clojure using [Automigrate](https://github.com/abogoyavlensky/automigrate).
-Automigrate is a Clojure tool that allows efortlessly model and change database schema using EDN-structures and auto-generated migrations.
+Automigrate is a Clojure tool that allows effortlessly model and change database schema using EDN-structures and auto-generated migrations.

-Auto-generated migrations can also be useful when you prototyping database schema for an app.
+Auto-generated migrations can also be useful when you prototype database schema for an app.
 It's a lot faster to migrate database schema based on changes to the models.
 The best part is that with Automigrate you can completely focus on domain logic of the app.
-You always know how does database schema look like wihtout even being connected to a database.
-In case when you wnat to try some different solutions, auto-generated migrations in backward directions would be either very useful to quickly revert some experimental changes and apply different onces.
+You always know how does database schema look like without even being connected to a database.
+In case when you want to try some different solutions, auto-generated migrations in backward directions would be either very useful to quickly revert some experimental changes and apply different ones.

-Currently Automigrate supports only PostgreSQL (*other databases are planned*) so in this article we will use this database.
+Currently, Automigrate supports only PostgreSQL (*other databases are planned*) so in this article we will use this database.

 ### A project idea

 Let's say we want to create a simple personal budget tracker application.
 The main goal is tracking expenses/income and keeping actual balance under control.
 We want to be able to assign category to transactions.
-Also, would be greate to have multiple budgets per user with settings such as currency and a set of custom categories.
+Also, would be great to have multiple budgets per user with settings such as currency and a set of custom categories.

 In terms of database entities we would probably need: `account` (*or users*), `budget`, `transaction` and `category`.
 Let's add them gradually and see how Automigrate can help us along the way.